Joan of Arc changed my life.

 This coming of age adventure inspired by the Legend of Zelda tells the story of a young woman who ventures into a mystical forest in search of a legendary sword that will enable her to save her kingdom.
 Along the way, she faces challenges from the outside world and from within, but fights to overcome them for the sake of herself, her kingdom, and her princess (played by yours truly!).

-Directed by Tom Quigley, and featuring fight choreography from Art School Dropouts, HERO is set to finish filming and post-production some time in 2021, pending the developing COVID-19 situation.
+Directed by Tom Quigley, and featuring fight choreography from Art School Dropouts, HERO is set to finish filming and post-production in 2021.